Updated - 04/14/2017 Originally Posted - 07/29/2014

 - If you don’t already have it, create a Google My Business page for your business and verify your address

-- Now that you have your Google My Business listing, grab your cell phone
+- Now that you have your Google My Business listing, grab your iPhone – or borrow one

 - Use incognito mode on Google Chrome.
 Open a new incognito tab.
-You need to be logged out (incognito mode ensures you’re not logged in) while creating your direct review link so your username/account doesn’t become part of the URL that you send out to clients.
+Incognito mode ensures you’re not logged in while creating your direct review link so your username/account doesn’t become part of the URL that you send out to clients.

 - Search for your business name exactly as it appears on your Google My Business listing.
 Your business’s Knowledge Graph should show up with all of your business information.
 If you don’t see your business, just modify your search a little – include your city/state, phone number, address, etc. – until your business pops up.